Olex2/help/gui/EN/view/symmetry_generation.md

 # Expand Short Contacts
-Use this slider bar to define the miniumum distance for interatomic "short contact" such as hydrogen bonds or halogen bonds.
+Use this slider bar to define the minimum distance for interatomic "short contacts" such as hydrogen bonds or halogen bonds.
 As the slider moves to the right, more clickable "bonds" will be shown from atoms meeting the contact criterion.
 Alternatively, a number can be entered in the box next to the slider.
-Clicking on one of these "bonds" expands the display of the structure in that direction.
+Clicking on one of these "bonds" expands the display of the structure in the direction of the bond.

 # Pack Radius